mushcatshiro/CS-basics/Software Engineering/aws/database.md

 > serve read traffic.

 A combination of read replica and multi AZ can be used to gether to have a 1 + 1 (backup) + 15 read replica RDS cluster.
-A multi region deployment read replica is used as failover **????
+A cross region deployment read replica can be used as failover.

+> cross region read replica when creating can results in I/O distruption
+> ~ minutes as it takes a snapshot of the source database (can be another
+> multi AZ read replica).

 It is possible for RDS to be promoted from single AZ to multi AZ with no downtime by modifying the database option.
 RDS will take a snapshot of database